okfde/old.okfn.de/blog/_posts/2018/2018-06-25-EITI-Woche-in-Berlin.md

 <br><i>Ein weiterer wichtiger Punkt, der Antrag von D-EITI (Deutschland) bzgl. der Wesentlichkeitsschwelle von 2 Mio. € bei der Gewerbesteuer wurde angenommen.
 Damit sollte es mit der kommenden Validierung zügig voran gehen.</i>
 (Board paper 40-4-D Inquiry from Germany regarding requirements 4.1 and 4.6 (€2m for accepted.

-And Peter Altmaier stepped by.
+And Peter Altmaier, Federal Minister for Economic Affairs and Energy, stopped by.
 ![Altmaier](/files/blog/2018/06/20180629-EITI-Altmaier-0464.jpeg "Altmaier")
-<a id="UpdatePictures"></a>
+<a id="UpdatePictures"></a><br>
-Thanks to the D-EITI Secretary, BMWI and Mrs. Wysluch for the work over the last years!
+Big thanks to the EITI Secretary, D-EITI Secretary, BMWI and Mrs. Wysluch for the work over the last years!<br><br>
+And all the best for Jonas Moberg and his new endeavours! <br>

 Picture archives:<br>